Created by Fred Zackel

 He’s recently out of a job and out of a marriage.
 His private investigator’s ticket is about to die, and he’s collecting unemployment.
 And he feels he’s gotten what he deserves.
 He was cheating on his wife and he doesn’t seem too upset that he was canned from Pacific-Continental Investigations (Pac-Con) either.
 After all, he just wandered into the job after a stint as an MP.
 With a wife and two kids to support, he just “grabbed the first job (he) could get.”

-Likewise, in Cocaine and Blue Eyes, which has become something of a lost classic of the genre, not to mention a dead-on dissection of seventies cultire, he stumbles into a case, and takes it on because he has nothing better to do, he suggests at one point, and then later confesses that he's "tired of being poor."
+Likewise, in Cocaine and Blue Eyes, which has become something of a lost classic of the genre, not to mention a dead-on dissection of seventies culture, he stumbles into a case, and takes it on because he has nothing better to do, suggesting at one point, and then later confessing that he’s “tired of being poor.”